Private credit: Public equity investing in private credit

 Over 70% of the investor capital for private credit comes from institutional investors.

 For non-institutional investors looking to invest in private capital, few options exist because most of the investment vehicles are private and limited to qualified investors ($5M or more liquid net worth).
 As of June 2021, 57% of the BDC market was publicly traded BDCs where retail investors can invest.

+Concerns

+In a letter, Senators Sherrod Brown and Jack Reed raised concerns over a lack of oversight and transparency in the industry.